-If You Find Yourself Worrying For The Majority of The Day, And/Or You Find That Worrying Makes You Miss Out On Things, You May Have A Problem.
+If You Find Yourself Worrying For The Majority of The Day, And/Or You Find That Worrying Makes You Miss Out On Things, You May Need Help.

 What Can Help?

-In addition, therapy can help you identify the causes of the anxiety and retrain your brain to have more productive patterns of thinking around the thoughts that result in anxiety.
+In addition, counseling can help you identify the causes of the anxiety and retrain your brain to have more productive patterns of thinking around the thoughts that result in anxiety.

 PLEASE REMEMBER: Every client is different.
 The layout above is just what happens typically in my work with clients.
 This is also the case for a client working on one (or multiple similar issues).
 Often times, Clients continue to work on other issues after resolving the initial issue that brought them to therapy.

 There is Hope, I Am Here To Help